AI for Small Business: Applications, Myths, and Adoption Tips

 Figuring out the reason for AI implementation is the most important part of your adoption plan.
 In many cases, choosing to approach a particular problem without AI at all is the best decision.
 How exactly will the deployment of an AI solution provide ROI and how soon?
 The common trap that ambitious small businesses fall into is implementing AI to ‘find insights’.
 Insights, however, never directly increase your sales or market reach, but decisions based on those insights do.

 Next, establish a proper data governance infrastructure.
-Deploying AI solutions without a clear data plan is a sure way to waste money and resources.
+Hiring AI developers without a clear data plan is a sure way to waste money and resources.
 Moreover, data-based technologies will disrupt your niche sooner or later.
 Being prepared for this revolution with all the data being clean, structured, and consolidated in one place will get you a long-term competitive edge.

 Unless there is a very specific use case, there is no need to rush AI implementation right now.
 Instead, focus on the research and begin preparing your organizational culture and data for the inevitable coming of mainstream AI.